War reporter-turned movie maker turns camera on Egyptian slums

-ABU DHABI (Reuters) - After working as a war cameraman for 18 years, getting injured twice along the way, Egyptian journalist Ibrahim al Batout decided to get away from the real-life violence and make movies.
+ABU DHABI, Oct 29 (Reuters) - After working as a war cameraman for 18 years, getting injured twice along the way, Egyptian journalist Ibrahim al Batout decided to get away from the real-life violence and make movies.

 But his latest venture “El Ott” or “The Cat”, which premiered this week at the Abu Dhabi Film Festival, does not shy away from blood.